 Preheat oven to 350°F. Spray baking sheet with nonstick cooking spray or line with a silicone baking mat.
 Set aside.

-In a large bowl, using an electric mixer (fitted with the paddle attachment) or hand beaters beat the eggs and sugar until smooth and lightened in color about 1 minute.
+In the bowl of a stand mixer fitted with a paddle attachment, or using hand beaters, beat the eggs and sugar until smooth and lightened in color about 1 minute.
 Stop the mixer and scrape down the sides of the bowl as needed.
-On low speed mix in the oil, pumpkin, and vanilla until blended.
+Add the oil, pumpkin puree, and vanilla and mix until well blended.

-Scoop dough into 2 inch sized balls.
-Place on a cookie sheet 2 inches apart.
-Bake for 11-13 minutes or until cookies are puffed, and set.
-Cool on pan for 3 minutes then transfer to a wire rack to cool completely.
+Using a 1/4 cup portion the dough, placing six cookies on the prepared baking sheet.
+Bake for 15-16 minutes or until cookies are puffed, and set.
+Cool on pan for 5 minutes then transfer to a wire rack to cool completely.